jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (10) Notwithstanding anything in this section, where goods and services are, or are deemed to be, supplied by any public authority pursuant to section 5(6), the value of any such supply shall be an amount equal to any amount that is brought to charge as revenue from the Crown for the supply of outputs by the public authority.
 (11) Notwithstanding anything in this section, where goods and services are, or are deemed to be, supplied to any person by any local authority pursuant to section 5(7), the consideration in money for any such supply shall be an amount equal to any amount from time to time paid or payable by or on behalf of that person for that supply.
-(12) The consideration in money for the supply of services for— (a) racing betting or sports betting is treated as the amount received by the Racing Industry Transition Agency or its agents, plus the net return of bets laid off by the Board less the sum of all refunds and winning dividends; and
+(12) The consideration in money for the supply of services for— (a) racing betting or sports betting is treated as the amount received by TAB NZ or its agents, plus the net return of bets laid off by TAB NZ less the sum of all refunds and winning dividends; and
   (b) equalisator betting is treated as the amount received by a racing club.
 (12A)
-(13) In subsection (12), equalisator betting, Racing Industry Transition Agency, racing club, racing betting, and sports betting have the meanings set out in section 5 of the Racing Act 2003.
+(13) In subsection (12), equalisator betting, TAB NZ, racing club, racing betting, and sports betting have the meanings set out in section 5(1) of the Racing Industry Act 2020.
 (14) If a supply of services is treated as having been made under section 5(10), the consideration for the supply is calculated using the formula—amounts received − prizeswhere—(a)amounts received is the total of all amounts in money received in relation to the supply—(b)prizes is the total amount of all prizes paid and payable in money in relation to the supply, reduced by the total amount of input tax for supplies for which the prizes are treated as being consideration.
   (i) for gambling, by the person, society, licensed promoter, or organiser who under the Gambling Act 2003 conducts the gambling:
   (ii) for a prize competition, by the person who conducts the prize competition: